ArpitaAgrahari/Backened-Development/notes/projectmanagement.md

    - C) Projects are permanent.
    - D) Projects create value for the business.

-3. **Open-Ended**: Describe how a project can create value for a business, using an example from the content.

-4. **Open-Ended**: What are the implications of a project having a defined beginning and end?
-How does this differ from ongoing operations?

-5. **True/False**: All projects result in a tangible outcome, such as a physical product.
+3. **True/False**: All projects result in a tangible outcome, such as a physical product.

 Would you like additional questions?